Mdv17/Mdv17/README.md

 **`Full Stack Developer`**

-Hi, I'm Methembe, a full stack developer who loves coding and learning new things.
+Hi, I'm Methembe, a full-stack developer who loves coding and learning new things.
 I started my journey in software development when I wrote my first "Hello, World" program in C, and I was instantly hooked by the power and beauty of programming.
 Since then, I have been exploring different languages, frameworks, and tools to build high-quality software that solves real-world problems.
 I enjoy challenging myself with new projects and expanding my knowledge through reading and watching online resources.
-You can find some of my work here in my GitHub profile, where I showcase my skills and experience in full stack development.✨💫
+You can find some of my work here in my GitHub profile, where I showcase my skills and experience in full-stack development.✨💫

 <br/>